nvim-lualine/lualine.nvim/README.md

 ##### Lua expressions as lualine component

-You can use any valid lua expression as a component including
+You can use any valid lua expression as a component including:
 - oneliners
 - global variables
 - require statements